digimead/sbt-osgi-manager/README.md

 Plugin can provide such abilities as:

-* resolving OSGi dependencies and dependencies source code via Eclipse P2 update site / with Tycho API
+* resolving OSGi dependencies and dependencies source code via Eclipse P2 update site
-* resolving OSGi dependencies via OSGi R5 repositories / with Bnd API, only local repository tested, but remote maybe worked too
+* resolving OSGi dependencies via OSGi R5 repositories
-* generating bundle manifest with Bnd API
+* generating bundle manifest

 Resolved bundles added to project 'library-dependencies'.
 Then you may fetch all bundle dependencies and their source code (if any) with [sbt-dependency-manager](https://github.com/digimead/sbt-dependency-manager) or with your favorite tool that uses SBT dependencies information.